last-rev-llc/lastrev-libraries/packages/cli/README.md

           ```bash
           export PATH=/Users/anthonywhitley/repos/lastrev-libraries/packages/cli/bin:$PATH
           ```
-  - Once you are pointing to your local version you should be able to test your new command /Users/anthonywhitley/repos/lastrev-libraries/packages/cli/bin
+  - You should now be able to test your new command by running `last-rev <new-command>` in the same terminal session